DariusRain/nodejs-course/README.md

 # Darius Rain - Node.js Course with [_Mosh_](https://www.youtube.com/user/programmingwithmosh)
 <br>
 ## Section 4.
 Building RESTful API_s Using Express
-NOTE: The numbered sections (e.x: 1), 2) are links to each part of the video relating to each section I go over.<br>
+Note - The numbered sections (e.x: 1), 2) are links to each part of the video relating to each section I go over.<br>
 <hr>
 &nbsp;